toshi-physics/mnp-club.github.io/projects/index.md

   <tr>
     <td width="50%"><a href= "https://drive.google.com/open?id=0BzrafcdwRhiEQ3B4VjN3dXprWkk" target="_blank"><img src="https://www.wired.com/images_blogs/wiredscience/2013/08/d-wave011.jpg"></a>
     <td><b>Quantum Computation - SoS 2016</b><br>
-    <td>Recent advancements in the world of spintronics have opened up a new field of research on the boundaries of Physics and Computer Science.
+    Recent advancements in the world of spintronics have opened up a new field of research on the boundaries of Physics and Computer Science.
 Can we achieve the dream of a Quantum Computer? <b>Sanket Chirame</b> studies the basics of Quantum logic and all that goes in, to establish the concept of a Quantum Computer.
 You can find a report of his learnings <a href="https://drive.google.com/open?id=0BzrafcdwRhiEQ3B4VjN3dXprWkk" target="_blank"><i>here!</i>
   </tr>